sapatevaibhav/Operating-Systems/README.md

-# Operating-Systems-Lab
+# Operating-Systems
-All codes for TE IT OSLab successfully tested.
-With output PDFs.

-Just try to follow me on GitHub it will be much beneficial. and also thanks for reading this f*king README.md
+Thanks for reading this f*king README.md

 Enjoy your Engineering journey...